Yenof/chat-panel/README.md

 The right-click "Search" option functions similarly to Ctrl+F; it finds, highlights, and jumps to instances of the search term within the tab.

-Clicking a tab with middle mouse button can also pop the tab out into it's own window.
+Clicking a tab with middle mouse button can also pop the tab out into its own window.

 Scroll and click to lock position while reading, return to the bottom to resume snapping to most recent message.